-- 1. Contact Health Services to schedule a symptomatic testing appointment - a.
-Monday-Friday from 8:30 a.m.
-5:00 p.m.: Students should contact Health Services at health-forms@rhodes.edu or 901-843-3895. - b.
+- 6. Contact the Student Health Center to schedule a symptomatic testing appointment. - 7.
+Monday-Friday from 8:30 a.m.-5:00 p.m.: Students should contact the Student Health Center at health@rhodes.edu or 901-843-3895. - 8.
 After 5:00 p.m.
-Monday-Friday and Saturday-Sunday: Students should contact Campus Safety by calling 901-843-3880 - 2.
-You will be scheduled for testing (self-isolate until tested). - 3.
-Attend your symptomatic testing appointment masked and distanced. - 4.
-If your rapid test is positive the Health Services staff will follow up with you about the appropriate positive or contact protocols.
-You will be issued an isolation order, which you will be required to comply with. - 5.
-If your rapid test is negative the Health Services staff will follow up with you about the appropriate protocols, which will include following up your rapid test with a PCR test.
-You will be advised to mask and remain socially distanced from other community members pending the results of the PCR test which may take up to 72 hours. - 6.
-Approved test results to confirm a negative or positive case of Covid-19 must consist of a rapid or PCR antigen test only.
+Monday-Friday and Saturday-Sunday: Students should contact Campus Safety by calling 901-843-3880 - 9.
+You will be scheduled for testing (self-isolate until tested). - 10.
+Attend your symptomatic testing appointment masked and distanced. - 11.
+If your rapid test is positive, the Student Health Center staff will follow up with you about the appropriate positive or contact protocols.
+You will be issued an isolation order, which you must follow. - 12.
+If your rapid test is negative, the Student Health Center staff will contact you about the appropriate protocols, including following up on your rapid test with a PCR test.
+You will be advised to mask and personally distance yourself from other community members when possible, pending the results of the PCR test, which may take up to 72 hours. - 13.
+PCR testing will be completed by the outside vendor (American Esoteric Laboratories) that will bill your insurance information on file with the college.
+If you do not have insurance information on file with the college, the vendor will bill you the test cost.
+The college does not cover the cost of the PCR testing.
+Please ensure your insurance information is updated and on file by viewing the Medicat Patient Portal (https://patient-rhodes.medicatconnect.com/).

-Student COVID-19 Care Clinic: Health Services is able to provide onsite rapid testing for symptomatic students, and those who may have been close contact exposed to a positive case of
+Student COVID-19 Care Clinic: The Student Health Center can provide onsite rapid testing for symptomatic students and those who may have been in close contact with or exposed to a positive case of COVID-19.

-COVID-19.
 The clinic will be available to all students (residential and non-residential) for symptomatic testing and COVID-19 care support.
+The Student Health Center continues to require wearing masks at this time.

-Appointments are available Monday thru Friday 10:30 a.m. - 11:30 a.m. and 3:00 p.m. - 4:00 p.m., and students should contact the Health Services at 901-843-3895 or healthforms@rhodes.edu to schedule an appointment ahead of time.
+Appointments are available Monday thru Friday, and students should contact Student Health Center at 901-843-3895 or health@rhodes.edu to schedule an appointment ahead of time.

-Students experiencing severe symptoms or a medical emergency be sure to call 911 immediately, and then contact Campus Safety by calling 901-843-3880.
+Students experiencing severe symptoms or a medical emergency, be sure to call 911 immediately and then contact Campus Safety by calling 901-843-3880